On this page

 While this applies to more States than just Colorado, I also wonder if there are some pragmatic considerations that result in a state with the population of Colorado's (not in the Top 20) to decide that the process of establishing a regulatory framework simply isn't worth the hassle.
 Perhaps they wonder what sort of tax revenues would be garnered from the Online Poker sites and essentially ask themselves, "Will this at least pay for itself?"

 Online Poker is expressly legal in the State of Delaware at licensed and regulated sites.
-That makes Delaware one of three States (Nevada, New Jersey) in which Online Poker is expressly legal AND regulated by the State.
+The act that regulates this activity was passed in 2012.
+That makes Delaware one of several States in which Online Poker is expressly legal AND regulated by the State.
+It’s important to mention that online poker in Delaware is shared with players on the same platform in New Jersey and Nevada, according to the interstate online poker agreement.

 One thing that is difficult to know is whether or not it is illegal to play Online Poker at a non-regulated site, and I would consult an attorney if one wants to know for sure, but I did not see anything upon my perusal of the statute authorizing certain regulated sites that would expressly indicate that playing at non-regulated sites is illegal.